Pouya2077/Job-Goblin/README.md

 Job Goblin relies on free APIs and web services (such as Supabase) to fetch and store jobs properly.
 Keys and URL endpoints must be aquired for Job Goblin to work.
 For email functionality, Job Goblin needs access to a gmail account and app password provided by the user.

+Job Goblin is built using Python and its libraries.

 ### Setup
-1. Clone the repository to your local device.
+1. Clone the repository to your local device
-2. To install dependencies: pip install -r requirements.txt
+2. Install dependencies: `pip install -r requirements.txt`
-3. To install the packages of the project: pip install -e .
+3. Install custom packages: `pip install -e`

+> Note: `pip install -e` assumes the Python "src layout" structure, which defines packages within the "src" directory denoted by `__init__.py` for Python's package manager to use ([src layout vs. flat layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/)).

 **User Stories**
 1. "I want the program to routinely query jobs on a schedule I give it."